 Why is Prepar3D closing when I try to open the Scenery Library, save a flight, load a flight, etc?

 Hard crashes of Prepar3D are typically associated with administrator rights and permission incompatibilities on the computer.
 Navigating to Prepar3D’s install directory, right clicking on Prepar3D.exe, and selected ‘run as administrator’ will allow Prepar3D to access and write in the locations required.

 What are the technical requirements for Prepar3D?
 What operating system does Prepar3D require and will it ever be ported to other ones?

 The Prepar3D system requirements can be found at the bottom of the Prepar3D Product Overview page.
-Prepar3D is only compatible with Microsoft Windows operating systems (currently XP, Vista, and 7) and it will not be ported to Apple or Linux operating systems.
+Prepar3D is only compatible with Microsoft Windows operating systems (see system requirements) and it will not be ported to Apple or Linux operating systems.

 I receive an error stating that, “Prepar3D® was unable to load some program files and will now exit.
 Please reinstall Prepar3D to restore or repair the program installation.”
 What is causing this and how can I fix it?